 Log onto Discord and join the standup video call for your class.
 Your instructor will share the link for standup with you.
 It may take a little time to enter the video call as instructors get set up.

 Morning all-hands standup begins.
 We expect every student to be present in the video standup link at 8:15.
 Standup often includes important announcements and instructions as well as discussion about key concepts, so it's important to attend.

 After your all-hands standup with your instructor, you will separate into dev teams for your own morning standup.
 Everyone in the group will take a moment to answer each of the following:

-After standup, pair up (if you haven't already) and spend the morning coding with your pair via VSCode.
+After standup, pair with someone in your dev team and spend the morning coding with your pair via VS Code.

 Break for lunch.
 Get away from your computer, eat some food, rest your eyes, and go outside if possible.
 There may occasionally be lunch speakers.
 Attendance is optional for lunch presentations.